Project ADAPT values collaboration with other researchers. That’s why we embrace the principles of Open Science.

 Go to the codebook of HDHV

 If you are interested in using our data please fill out this collaboration form and contact the PI (Loes Keijsers)

 Overview of publications

-Click on the links below to get an overview of publications in Google Scholar.
+Or click on the links below to get a full overview of our researchers’ publications in Google Scholar.

 Loes Keijsers Anne Bülow Savannah Boele